Non-Invertible Symmetry Webs: Introduction

 In figure \ref{fig:D8web} we present the $D_8$-web, which exemplifies well the complexity of these structures.
 This can be realized on the class of 3d gauge theories with gauge algebra $\mathfrak{so}(4N)$.
 The same web also occurs for $\mathfrak{so}(4N+2)$, where the categorical web gets overlaid over a different assignment of global forms of the gauge group -- see figure \ref{fig:D8web2}.
 The arrows in both figures correspond to gaugings of 0-form symmetries.
 Only the category associated to $\PSO(2N)$ has solely 0-form symmetry -- given by $G= D_8$.
 All subsequent categories are obtained by partial gauging of 0-form symmetry subgroups of $D_8$.

 Let us discuss some of the salient features by considering the two examples $G= \mathbb{Z}_2 \times \mathbb{Z}_2$ and $\mathbb{Z}_4$ briefly as an appetizer.
-Gauging the full group $G$ results in $\TwoRep (G)$ as the symmetry category \cite{Bhardwaj:2022lsg, Bartsch:2022mpm}.
+Gauging the full group $G$ results in $\TwoRep (G)$ as the symmetry category \cite{Bhardwaj:2022lsg, Bartsch:2022mpm, Delcamp:2021szr}.
 What we wish to understand now is how to obtain the same result by gauging stepwise, i.e.\ by subsequently gauging $\mathbb{Z}_2$s.

 The first puzzle that arises is how the two categories, one coming from $G= \mathbb{Z}_2 \times \mathbb{Z}_2$ and the other from $G= \mathbb{Z}_4$, are differentiated after gauging one $\mathbb{Z}_2$ subgroup.
 The two groups are distinguished in terms of the extension class \be \epsilon \in H^2 (\mathbb{Z}_2, \mathbb{Z}_2) = \mathbb{Z}_2\,, \ee where the trivial elements describes $G= \mathbb{Z}_2 \times \mathbb{Z}_2$ and non-trivial one $G= \mathbb{Z}_4$.
 Field theoretically, it is clear \cite{Tachikawa:2017gyf} that a non-trivial (non-split) extension yields a mixed anomaly between the dual 1-form symmetry $\widehat{\mathbb{Z}_2}$ and the remaining $\mathbb{Z}_2$ 0-form symmetry.
-We will show how this is implemented in the 2-categorical framework, and identify its imprint as a symmetry fractionalization of the 0-form symmetry.
-This plays a crucial role in the subsequent gauging of the remaining $\mathbb{Z}_2$, where the presence of the symmetry fractionalization results in the absence of certain topological defects for $G = \bbZ_4$ and lands us correctly on $\TwoRep (\mathbb{Z}_4)$ as the final category (which indeed has less simple objects than $\TwoRep (\mathbb{Z}_2\times \mathbb{Z}_2)$).
+We will show how this is implemented in the 2-categorical framework, and identify its imprint as a symmetry fractionalization of the 0-form symmetry.{ This has an extensive history in the math and condensed matter literature (see \cite{etingof2010fusion, Essin:2013rca, Barkeshli:2014cna, Tarantino_2015, Chen2016, Qi2016, Barkeshli:2019vtb, Moradi:2023dan} and references therein), which we revisit in the light of fusion 2-categories. }